datacarpentry/shell-genomics/lesson_shell_fasta.md

 $ zgrep ">" Homo_sapiens.GRCh38.ncrna.fa.gz | cut -d " " -f5  | cut -d ":" -f2 |  uniq -c

 ```
-Try the commands on your terminal, what do you notice?
+Try the commands i your terminal, what do you notice?

 #### *Question e.*

-How to find something in the file is not a secret anymore but what we want to show here is that sometime we need to visualize  some more lines around what we search for.
-If we only grep the sequence we will obtain something that is not informative:
+How to find something in the file is not a secret anymore but here we want to show that sometime we need to visualize few more lines around what we search for.
+Grep only for the sequence will not be informative:

 ```
 $ zcat Homo_sapiens.GRCh38.ncrna.fa.gz  |  grep  CCCTGCACGAGATGCACACAAACTCCTGGAGTGTTCTGTATTTTT